-Dogs and cats are not allowed in camp.
+Unfortunately, we cannot allow staff to bring pets.
 If present, they could bother campers, fight with each other, and disrupt activities.
 They also may suffer encounters with local skunks, porcupines, and other wildlife.
-Leaving them elsewhere is a kindness to pet and campers alike

 What if something happens to my personal property?